-In the regression, the omitted categories are age "18-29", "Low income (0k-39k)", US region "West", race "White" and political leaning "Democrat".
-"College" is an indicator equal to 1 if the respondent has completed at least a 4-year college degree.
-Robust standard errors in parenthesis. \ p < 0.1, \\ p < 0.05, \\\ p < 0.01.
+In the regression, the omitted categories are age "18-29", race "White", "Low income", US region "West", and political leaning "Democrat".
+"4-year college" is an indicator equal to 1 if the respondent has completed at least a 4-year college degree.
+Robust standard errors in parenthesis. p < 0.1, p < 0.05, p < 0.01.

-FIGURE A7: PERSONAL REACTIONS TO INFLATION AS A WORKER, SPLIT BY POLITICAL AFFILIATION
+FIGURE A8: PERSONAL REACTIONS TO INFLATION AS A WORKER, SPLIT BY POLITICAL AFFILIATION

 Notes: The figure reports the share of respondents whose answers are reflected by the statements listed alongside 90% confidence intervals.
-Note that all shares reported here are unconditional.
-This means that 10% of the whole sample received the wage increase they asked for, which translates to slightly less than 50% of those who asked.
+All the shares reported here are unconditional.
+This means that 12% of the whole sample received the wage increase they asked for, which translates to slightly less than 50% of those who asked.
 For more details on the questionnaire, see Appendix A.4.

-FIGURE A8: INFLATION IMPACTS AS AN ASSET HOLDER, SPLIT BY POLITICAL AFFILIATION
+FIGURE A9: INFLATION IMPACTS AS AN ASSET HOLDER, SPLIT BY POLITICAL AFFILIATION